sshang1995/Data-science-project/README.md

 # Overview
 This report is about capital bikeshare data analysis.
 The dataset comes from capital Bikeshare website.
 The data from 2010 to 2017, each csv file has 7 columns.
 Capital Bikeshare is metro DC's bikeshare service, with 4,300 bikes and 500+ stations across 6 jurisdictions: Washington, DC.; Arlington, VA; Alexandria, VA; Montgomery, MD; Prince George's County, MD; and Fairfax County, VA.
 Designed for quick trips with convenience in mind, it's a fun and affordable way to get around.
 I used python and SQL to do data analysis and explained several questions about users' behavior.
 And I applied machine learning methods (decision tree and random forest) to predict duration of bike using.
 # Research questions
-## 1. where so capital bikeshare riders go?
+## 1. where do capital bikeshare riders go?
 ```python
 import numpy as np
 import pandas as pd